adamjlg/payment-gateway-challenge-dotnet/README.md

 ## Environment
 - Configuration files: src/PaymentGateway.Api/appsettings.json and appsettings.Development.json

+## Design Considerations
+- The solution is designed to be clear, modular, and maintainable.
+Classes have a single responsibility.
+The validator handles input validation, service implements business logic and bank interaction, repository stores payments in memory, and the controller exposes the API.
+This separation makes the code easier to test and extend.

+- All input validation occurs before any bank interaction.
+This prevents invalid requests from reaching the bank, reducing unnecessary calls.

+- The IBankClient interface abstracts the bank interaction allowing the real simulator or a fake bank to be swapped easily in tests.
+This supports both unit and integration testing without requiring a live bank connection.

+- Payments are stored in an in memory repository for simplicity.

+- Bank responses are mapped to clear payment statuses.
+Any unexpected errors or invalid responses result in a rejected status to ensure predictable behavior.

+- Unit Tests: Validate individual rules, such as card number format, expiry dates, CVV, and currency.
+The service is also tested with a fake bank client to ensure correct behavior without calling the real bank.

+- Integration Tests: Test end-to-end API flows using the in-memory repository and the bank simulator.
+This ensures the system behaves as expected in realistic scenarios.

+- Full card numbers are never returned in API responses.
+Only the last four digits are exposed for security.

+- The design could be refactored for scalability in the future.

+- Some basic logs are presented to the user on input validation fail via api response

+- While the current implementation supports only a single bank and basic validation, the architecture allows extension to multiple banks or retry mechanisms without major refactoring.

 ## Assumptions
 All invalid requests are rejected before contacting the bank, and only a single bank (the simulator running on localhost) is supported.
 No retries, fallback logic, or multi-bank support is implemented.
-The solution does not include horizontal scaling, concurrency control, idempotency handling, or structured logging/observability infrastructure.
-Unit tests cover validation rules and service behavior using a fake bank client, while integration tests exercise end-to-end flows with the in-memory repository and the bank simulator.
+Assume its sufficient for the transaction status to be rejected if an unexpected error occurs during the transaction.
+The solution does not include idempotency handling or structured logging/observability infrastructure.
+Testing checks core operations but does not test edge cases.
+Assume its sufficient to be open to extension, but not fully implement this.

 # Instructions for candidates